reeshabh90/ml-xplainer-app/README.md

 # ML Xplainer

-An interactive web application for explaining concepts through scroll-based animations and visualizations.
+An interactive scroll-driven web application for explaining concepts through narrative text paired with dynamic visualizations..
 It is inspired from AWS MLU Explain.

 ![Demo](assets\Animation.gif)

 ## Overview

-ML Xplainer is a modular, extensible platform built with Next.js and TypeScript that creates engaging, interactive explanations of complex concepts.
-It combines narrative content with synchronized D3.js visualizations or images, gifs or videos in a scroll-driven interface.
+ML Xplainer is a modular, extensible platform built with Next.js and TypeScript that weaves together narrative content (like text with math equations) and rich, animated visuals (charts, images, GIFs, or videos), allowing users to learn interactively as they scroll.

 ## Key Features